Ann0922/ATTN_Pytorch/README.md

-## Pose and Texture Guided Multi-View Fashion Design Synthesis
+## PLAN Is All You Need to Make You a Fashion Designer
-### The source code for our paper "Pose and Texture Guided Multi-View Fashion Design Synthesis"
+### The source code for our paper "PLAN Is All You Need to Make You a Fashion Designer"
 The code will be released soon